a-r-n-o-l-d/iWatershedSeg/README.md

 tool mark the outside.
 ![screenshot 3](assets/Screenshot_3.png)

-### Run the wtershed algorithm
+### Run the watershed algorithm
 ![screenshot 4](assets/Screenshot_4.png)

 ### Record the labelling
-If you are happy withe result, you can register your object, otherwise you can adjust markers with the brushes and the eraser, and re-run the watershed algorithm.
+If you are happy with the result, you can register your object, otherwise you can adjust markers with the brushes and the eraser, and re-run the watershed algorithm.
 ![screenshot 5](assets/Screenshot_5.png)